logo

 Massachusetts Avenue Project

-Throughout the year, FreshFix partners with MAP to supply fresh, local produce boxes for distribution at two Buffalo Neighborhood Health Center (NHC) locations.
+The results speak for themselves.
 "The season was a tremendous success in our eyes," said MAP's Market Director Danielle Rovillo.
-"Thanks to FreshFix's generosity we were able to distribute free and/or very low cost boxes to an estimated 40 families per week."
-Recipients use MAP's pay-what-you-can model are able to apply their SNAP benefits toward produce boxes too.
+"Thanks to FreshFix's generosity, we were able to distribute free and/or very low cost boxes to an estimated 40 families per week."
+That's 40 families each week with access to fresh, locally grown produce — families who might otherwise go without.